Producing a CD release - Sébastien Chonion

 Did you know that every note of every performance in the Glyndebourne Festival is recorded?
 This commitment to preserving our audio history is a testament to the legacy of the late John Barnes, who died in 2008, and central to the New Generation Programme’s new media ambitions.
 John’s dedication to sound recording at Glyndebourne has left us an extraordinary musical archive which goes all the way back to the 1960s.
-Today, his invaluable work is continued by Audio Recording Executive Sébastien Chonion.
+Today, his invaluable work is continued by Recording Producer Sébastien Chonion.

 "John Barnes’s legacy to Glyndebourne is inestimable" says Sébastien "I feel honoured to be part of the team that will continue to ensure that his dedication to music is recognised."